squeezylt/agm-qt/README.md

 ## License

-This project is licensed under the [GPL-3.0](https://github.com/squeezylt/agm-qt/blob/main/LICENSE.md)
+This project is licensed under the [GPL-3.0](https://github.com/squeezylt/agm-qt/blob/main/LICENSE.md) license.
+Please take care to follow licensing guidelines if using this code.